 So do Disney World Parks Close when it rains?

 If it’s a light shower- it’s unlikely that anything will close.
 Especially if it’s just a quick sprinkle most of the activities will go on like normal- I’ve even seen the photographers and ballon people that will stay out in a really light shower.
+We’ve ridden Slinky Dog and Dumbo in a very light rain.
+Even the pools at the resorts stay open for a soft afternoon sprinkle.

 The best kind of situation is having rain, but no lightning.
 This means the parks generally clear out- because no one wants to get wet, and you can score some really cool pictures and reservations with the limited amount of people present!